noopsio/noops/README.md

 ## :warning: Help Us Improve :warning:

 Obviously, this is just a rudimentary aplha version of what we envision the cloud to be.

-However, we want to tailor the feature set to your needs.

 Please let us know what features you miss the most and we will make sure to implement them!

 Feel free to open an issue and get in touch with us!